Although Skateistan began as an Afghan NGO, it has become a worldwide phenomenon involving people all around the world.

 Talia started out as a Skateistan volunteer in Phnom Penh in September 2012, and has since worked at both Afghan project sites, becoming our global Programs Director in November 2013.
 Talia holds a diploma in Journalism, and a Bachelor of Arts in International Development Studies from the University of Calgary.
 She has many years experience doing public health education for youth and adults at a non-profit in her hometown of Calgary, Canada.
 She has also coached gymnastics and skateboarding for youth of all ages.
 She is glad to be able to combine her passion for community education with her love of skateboarding.Talia can be contacted at email@example.com.

-Alix grew up in Ontario, Canada and first joined Skateistan in August 2012 as a volunteer Programs Officer in Cambodia.
-In July 2013 Alix became the global Development Manager for Skateistan, and is based in Phnom Penh.
+Alix grew up in Canada and first joined Skateistan in 2012 as a volunteer Programs Officer in Cambodia.
+In July 2013 Alix became the global Development Manager for Skateistan.
 She holds an undergraduate degree in International Development with a focus on environmental issues from the University of Guelph in Ontario, Canada.
 She has worked with children of all ages in a variety of sports, and loves traveling.
 Alix has been skateboarding since 2006.

 Erika first became involved with Skateistan as a volunteer in Afghanistan for the second half of 2010.
 A skateboarder since 2004, she put her management, coaching and skateboard skills to use in Kabul as Education Coordinator.
 Since leaving Afghanistan she has become the worldwide Fundraising Manager for Skateistan International.
 Born in Canada, she is currently living in Berlin, Germany, working on a M.A in English Language, Literature and Culture at the Freie Universitaet Berlin.